slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 > *"The more you live like you are already who you want to become, the faster it will turn into a reality."  -- Cory Allen*
-> *"Failure is only the opportunity to begin again more intelligently."  -- Henry Ford*
 > *"Failure is success if we learn from it."  -- Malcolm Forbes*
 > *"One's only rival is one's own potentialities.
 One's only failure is failing to live up to one's own possibilities.
 In this sense, every man can be a king, and must therefore be treated like a king."  -- Abraham Maslow*
 > *"Our greatest glory is not in never falling, but in rising every time we fall."  -- Confucius*